AlanMaxwell/iOS_interview_questions/README.md

    }
 ```

+## 21. What's difference between bounds and frame in UIView?

+The difference in coordinate system.
+Bounds refers to its coordinates relative to its own space (as if the rest of your view hierarchy didn’t exist), frame refers to its coordinates relative to its parent’s space.

-## 21. How to make a multilevel dismiss in SwiftUI? (to dismiss multiple level navigation)
+## 22. How to make a multilevel dismiss in SwiftUI? (to dismiss multiple level navigation)
 1) You can use @EnvironmentObject, because it's available in all nested views
 2) You can transfer @Binding variable from the root view to new navigation levels and if you need, just toggle this variable
 3) Use an architecture pattern in which you can just set a current view.
 Like VIPER, REDUX and Composable architecture

-## 22. What is a View protocol in swiftUI?
+## 23. What is a View protocol in SwiftUI?
 In SwiftUI, the View protocol is the fundamental building block of layout and user interface.
 But without some content it can't exist

-## 23. Why Views are structures in SwiftUI?
+## 24. Why Views are structures in SwiftUI?
    * structs are simpler to work with and faster than classes
    * it takes less memory (it takes only what was set, without multilevel inheritance)
    * views that don’t mutate over time

-## 24. Is there a way to use UIKit elements in SwiftUI?
+## 25. Is there a way to use UIKit elements in SwiftUI?

 Yes.
 You should create a class that conforms to UIViewRepresentable and UIViewControllerRepresentable protocols.

 But this is a long story.
 If you are curious in implementation, just try to find a couple of examples.

-## 25. Redux in iOS (example of button tapping)
+## 26. Redux in iOS (example of button tapping)

 A simple example in which a button increments a counter.
 ```